Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 A Tenant cannot be deleted once created.

-##### Tenant Security Keys
+##### Tenant API Keys
-A Tenant can have as many Tenant Security Keys as you require.
+A Tenant can have as many Tenant API Keys as you require.

-**<mark>Important - Creating a Tenant Security Key will generate you Public Key and Private Key values.
+**<mark>Important - Creating a Tenant API Key will generate you Public Key and Private Key values.
 The Private Key value cannot be retrived after creation so it's important this is stored somewhere safe.</mark>**

 ##### Tenant Roles
 The following **Tenant Roles** are available: